A View On Cities > Paris > Paris Attractions > Dôme des Invalides

 Proposed by Louis XIV in 1670 as a home for “invalids” - disabled and impoverished war veterans, Les Invalides was designed by Libéral Bruant and completed in 1676.

-That same year King Louis XIV - the Sun King - charged architect Jules Hardouin Mansart with the task of creating a separate private chapel at the Invalides for exclusive use of the royal family.
-It is this gold-domed church, completed in 1708 by de Cotte after Mansart died, that many The painted dome of the Invalides seen from inside the chapelindividuals recognize.
+That same year, King Louis XIV – the Sun King – charged architect Jules Hardouin Mansart with the task of creating a separate private chapel at the Invalides for exclusive use of the royal family.
+It is this gold-domed church, completed in 1708 by de Cotte after Mansart died, that many individuals recognize.
 Inspired by Rome’s St. Peter’s Basilica, this chapel, known as Église du Dôme, is considered one of the world’s most exciting examples of French Baroque architecture.

-The dome itself is 107 meters high (351 ft), making it one of the tallest monuments in Paris, and was centrally placed in order to dominate the court of honor – one of 15 courtyards at the complex, designed for military parades.
-The inside of the dome was painted by Charles de La Fosse, disciple of 18th century well-known French painter, Charles Le Brun.
+The dome itself is 107 meters high (351 ft), making it one of the tallest monuments in Paris, and was centrally placed in order to dominate the court of honor – one of fifteen courtyards at the complex, designed for military parades.
+The inside of the dome was painted by Charles de La Fosse, disciple of eighteenth century well-known French painter, Charles Le Brun.

 Napoleon’s Tomb

-Napoleon Bonaparte, Napoleon's Tomb in the Dome des Invalides in Pariswhose last wish was to be buried at the banks of the Seine River, died on the island of St. Helena and was buried there until King Louis-Philippe decided to have his body exhumed and returned to Paris in 1840.
+Napoleon Bonaparte (†1821), whose last wish was to be buried at the banks of the Seine River, died on the island of St. Helena and was buried there until King Louis-Philippe decided to have his body exhumed and returned to Paris in 1840.
 He chose to have him entombed at Les Invalides.